Title IX FAQs

 - What should I do if I feel in danger?

-Whether you are a faculty member, a staff member, or a student, if something has occurred that causes you to fear for your personal safety, contact Campus Safety at 903-510-2258 for non-emergency calls and 903-510-2222 for emergence calls or the local police at regional campuses.
-Once you are safe contact TJC Office of Human Resources immediately at 903-510-2186 or the TJC Office of Student Affairs at 903-510-2525.
-If you are a student and feel in danger in the academic environment, after you contact Campus Security at 2222, and then contact the Office of Human Resources at 903-510-2307 or the TJC Office of Student Affairs at 903-510-2525.
+Whether you are a faculty member, a staff member, or a student, if something has occurred that causes you to fear for your personal safety, contact Campus Safety at 903-510-2258 for non-emergency calls, and 903-510-2222 for emergency calls or the local police at regional campuses.
+Once you are safe, contact the TJC Office of Human Resources immediately at 903-510-3155 or the TJC Office of Student Affairs at 903-510-2525.
+If you are a student and feel in danger in the academic environment, after you contact Campus Security at 2222, then contact the Office of Human Resources at 903-510-3155 or the TJC Office of Student Affairs at 903-510-2525.

 - Where can I obtain additional information?